gohugoio/hugoDocs/content/en/functions/css/Sass.md

 transpiler
 : (`string`) The transpiler to use, either `libsass` or `dartsass`.
 Hugo's extended and extended/deploy editions include the LibSass transpiler.
 To use the Dart Sass transpiler, see the [installation instructions](#dart-sass).
 Default is `libsass`.

+  > [!warning]
+  > The embedded LibSass transpiler was deprecated in [v0.153.0][] and will be removed in a future release.
+Use the Dart Sass transpiler instead.

 vars
 : (`map`) A map of key-value pairs that will be available in the `hugo:vars` namespace.
 Useful for [initializing Sass variables from Hugo templates](https://discourse.gohugo.io/t/42053/).